 Dachshunds were brought to the U.S. as early as 1885, when the breed was recognized by the American Kennel Club (AKC), but increased in popularity in the 1930s and 1940s.
 To prevent them from being ostracized during World War II, they were temporarily called badger dogs in the U.S. They remain extremely popular dogs to this day.

 Dachshund races, known as "wiener races," are popular in some places for amusement.
 However, these are opposed by the Dachshund Club of America out of concerns over whether racing might injure the dogs.

-Be sure to do regular nail trims in order to prevent problems with the feet.
+Be sure to do regular nail trims in order to prevent problems with the paws.
 Those flap-down ears also need attention to keep clean and monitor for signs of infection or mites.
 Maintain good oral hygiene by brushing your dog's teeth a couple of times a week.

 While loved for its bold personality, the dachshund may have a tendency to be stubborn, protective, and defensive.
 Many dachshunds are also known for their tendency to bark.
 Proper obedience training can turn these potential problems into beneficial qualities.
 They are tenacious, which was good in a hunting dog, but they might annoy you with this trait at home.

 Dachshunds are naturally prone to develop obesity.
 To avoid weight gain, your dachshund should get regular exercise.
 Daily walks are recommended, with a couple of 10-minute walks per day at the minimum, plus some play time, such as playing fetch.
 But proper nutrition is also key and you should be sure to avoid overfeeding.